This guide will cover how to create and add Azure Data Lake storage for the ODX in Discovery Hub.

 - The option to handle updated and deleted records on incremental load into the data lake

-With the information provided above, you should be able to create Azure Data Lake Storage successfully in Discovery Hub.
+With the information provided above, you should be able to successfully create Azure Data Lake Storage in TimeXtender.